Dilshad Khatun: Widowhood

 After the Abu Sa'id's death in 1335, Arpa Ke'un, was chosen as his successor by the vizier, Ghiyas-al-Din Muhammad.
 Dilshad, who was pregnant with Abu Sa'id's child, fled to Amir Ali Padishah his uncle, leader of tribe of Oirad and governor of Diyarbakir.
 Her presence strengthened Ali Padishah's position.
 Seven months later, on 18 May 1336, she gave birth to a daughter.
 However, sources do not provide information about this child's name and life.

 Marriage to Hasan Buzurg

+Jalayirid dynasty, and contribution from the line of Genghis Khan.

-Shortly afterward Ali Padishah was defeated and killed by Hasan, a rival claimant to the throne, who then married Dilshad.
+Shortly afterward Ali Padishah was defeated and killed by Hasan Buzurg, a rival claimant to the throne, who then married Dilshad.
 She bore Hasan, three sons: Shaikh Awais, who succeeded his father in 1356; Qasim, who died in 1367-68 and was buried in Najaf, and Zahid, who was born on 3 August 1351, shortly before his mother's death, and died in 1371–72.
 According to Shabankarai, she also bore Tandu Khatun.